 The Agrowdrills unique gearbox allows adjustments of seed and fertiliser rates over a wide range by simply adjusting one lever for each.

-The levers are located on the bottom of the hopper in the centre of the machine.
+The levers are located on the end of the hopper.
 The lever closest to the front of the machine adjusts the front hopper.